pingcap/docs/extended-statistics.md

 TiDB can collect the following two types of statistics:

-Basics: statistics such as histograms and Count-Min Sketch.
+- Basic statistics: statistics such as histograms and Count-Min Sketch.
 See [Introduction to Statistics](/statistics.md) for details.
 - Extended statistics: statistics filtered by tables and columns.

 > **Tip:**